openbaton/docs/docs/dummy-NSR.md

 This tutorial explains how to deploy a Network Service Record composed by Dummy VNFs.
 It is typically used for testing that the installation of the NFVO went fine.

+You can execute also the same tutorial using the [TOSCA] definitions.

 ## Requirements

 In order to execute this scenario, you need to have the following components up and running: